Bradley Manning faces legal and social difficulties as transgender

 Manning's announcement on Thursday of wishing to live as a woman named Chelsea raised unprecedented legal questions over whether the Army will provide the female hormone therapy Manning wants to undergo, not to mention questions over how life will unfold as a transgender military inmate.

-"The prime issue concerns the manner in which Chelsea Manning will be treated in prison, and whether she will have the same access that all prisoners have to treatments that are prescribed to her," said Michael Silverman, executive director of the Transgender Legal Defense & Education Fund in New York.
+"The prime issue concerns the manner in which Chelsea Manning will be treated in prison, and whether she will have the same access that all prisoners have to treatments that are prescribed to her," said Michael Stillman, executive director of the Transgender Legal Defence & Education Fund in New York.

 "Will the prison in which she is housed allow her doctors to treat her the same way they allow them to treat other prisoners?" he asked.